 - Enjoy the terrific outdoors.
 If weather allows, plan brief visits with seniors outside, safely socially distant along with face coverings.
 String lights on bushes around the yard and decorate the front porch.
 In the case of snow, have the grandchildren build a snow fort or take part in a snowball fight while your older loved ones watch from the window.

 - Send smiles.
 Pictures, cards, letters, phone calls, small gifts, etc. will all mean a great deal to older adults who are missing time with loved ones.
 Coordinate with family members to take turns reaching out regularly in ways like this so that your older loved ones are overwhelmed with expressions of love.

 - Share your feelings.
 There is nothing quite as wonderful as hearing from someone you love about the impact you have made on his or her life.
 Take this time to convey your gratitude towards the older adults you love for the difference they have made in your life, and be specific: “Grandpa, your patience with me when I was a teenager taught me what unconditional love looks like, and thanks to you, I’m a more patient person with my own kids.”

 A leader in home health services in Santa Rosa, CA, Hired Hands Homecare’s caregivers are highly trained and experienced in improving total wellbeing for senior loved ones at home, and follow stringent safety protocols for everyone’s protection.
-Call us at (866) 940-4343 or use our online contact form to learn how our home health services in Santa Rosa, CA and the surrounding areas can help make this holiday season the very best it can be for a senior loved one.
+Call us at (866) 940-4343 or use our online contact form to learn how our a caregiver in Petaluma or the surrounding areas can help make this holiday season the very best it can be for a senior loved one.